polkadot-fellows/xcm-format/README.md

 Remove the lock over `asset` on this chain and (if nothing else is preventing it) allow the asset to be transferred.

 Operands:
-- `asset: MultiAsset`: The asset to be unlocked.
+- `asset: Asset`: The asset to be unlocked.
-- `target: MultiLocation`: The owner of the asset on the local chain.
+- `target: Location`: The owner of the asset on the local chain.

 Kind: *Command*